sunjiana/grok/README.md

 ---
 # Grok-1

-This repository contains JAX example code for loading and running the Grok-1 open-weights model.
+This repository contains the weights of the Grok-1 open-weights model.

 Make sure to download the `int8` checkpoint to the `checkpoints` directory and run